Shopify Vs. WooCommerce: Which One Is Best For You?

 You won’t have to worry too much about growing pains with Shopify, because they built their platform with all types of businesses in mind, from large enterprises to small businesses that have all the room and potential to boom.

 When your business starts to grow, all you have to do is upgrade your Shopify plan.
 Shopify also handles spikes in sales and traffic quite superbly, as was seen when Kylie Jenner launched her brand with Shopify and 200,000 people visited her website at the same time.

-With Shopify, you’re store will be able to scale easily regardless of the number of customers, products, and the volume of your sales.
+With Shopify, your store will be able to scale easily regardless of the number of customers, products, and the volume of your sales.

 Scalability with WooCommerce

 As your ecommerce business grows, your budget hosting plan may not be enough as your store starts to get more and more traffic.
 The good news is that you will have many options to manage your growing store with more powerful servers, however, your hosting costs will probably increase as you scale.

 Scaling with WooCommerce does come with added maintenance and effort, but it is all worth it if you want the control and flexibility that it offers.

 We have compared Shopify and WooCommerce, not to see which one is the best, but to help you determine which one is really the best there is for you.

 Shopify is a platform that was built precisely for ecommerce, and if you are looking for an out-of-the-box solution, then Shopify is for you.
 If you want to run an ecommerce site and experience complete customizability or if you already have a WordPress site and blog, then you should consider WooCommerce as your preferred ecommerce solution.